jakemcc/jakemccrary.com/source/_posts/2020-03-10-more-working-from-home-tips.markdown

 I've managed to be very effective at it and I think others can be as well.

-After years of working in an office, transitioning to working from home isn't always easy.
+After years of working in an office, transitioning to working from home isn't easy.
+I had difficulty with the transition and people I've mentored have as well.
-I've mentored quite a few people on the transition and I think most people will be able to be effective at home, assuming their workplace is supportive.
+I think most people will be able to be effective at home, assuming their workplace is supportive, if they try to get better at it.
 With a supportive company or team, once you get used to working from home you probably find yourself getting more done.

 The key word in the sentence "I'm working from home" is **working**.